ROILTechnology/ROIL_info/terms.md

 ability to review your comments, ascertain whether a user of your username exists, and ascertain whether a given email address has been used used for a user account.

+ROIL tabulates and displays user participation points (known in our system as "ripples").
+ROIL reserves the rights to adjust these scores as necessary, in our sole discretion.
+For example, to refine the calculation formula, or avert users artificially inflating ripples by gaming the system.

 ## Community Standards